 In short, your provisional license expires on your 70th birthday, however you need to renew it at 10-year intervals to ensure that you are still eligible to legally drive on the road.
 Therefore, it is very unlikely that you will have not passed your driving test by this point!
 Don’t get this confused with the amount of time you have to pass your practical driving test after passing your theory (just 2 years!).
 A provisional licence can easily be renewed using a valid UK passport and some other personal information including your address and your expired provisional driving license.

-Before we answer this question, you may be wondering how to actually obtain your provisional license.
-To make it clear, there are a certain handful of requirements that you must meet in order for you to be eligible to possess a provisional license.
+If you haven’t yet got your provisional license this section will be very helpful.
+There are a certain handful of requirements that you must meet in order for you to be eligible to possess a provisional license.
 These can be broadly summarised as: being a resident of Great Britain, being able to read from 20m away, and being at least 15 years and 9 months old.

 Whilst you can obtain your provisional license as early as 15 years and 9 months, it unfortunately does not necessarily mean that you can immediately begin to learn to drive.
 The provisional license allows you to begin the process of learning to drive a car at the age of 17, however current laws mean that you cannot drive on the motorway even if you are accompanied by a driving instructor.
 You can easily apply and obtain your provisional driving license online, which can be done through the government website.

 You can apply for your provisional license when you are 15 years and 9 months, or older, however this document will only become valid once you have passed your 16th birthday– make sure to realise that just because you have received it in the post, does not mean it is activated.
 This means that if you wish to learn to drive a moped, this can be done at 16, however if you are learning to drive a car you will need to wait until your 17th birthday.